Shopper Experience

 Live resale: Posh Shows is worth watching because the format is unique from other livestreaming features we’ve seen.
 The focus on resale items is novel.
 It means live shopping is now a way to sell one-of-a-kind items that are often difficult to photograph and merchandise with still imagery.
 It helps that the resale market is expected to grow to $70 billion by 2027, driven by Gen Z and an inflation-era consumer desire to stretch dollars, according to thredUP.

 On the block: Selling items in an auction format also adds urgency, which is a key to success of a live shopping session, experts have told The Current.
 With the ability to sell from other people’s closets, Poshmark is also aiming to create a format where it’s easy for sellers to tap into the feature, even if they don’t go live themselves.
 One indicator of success will be if star hosts emerge.
-In a medium that prizes social interaction, personalities matter just as much as the technology that makes it easy to sell.Still, plans to buy big-ticket items ticked up.
+In a medium that prizes social interaction, personalities matter just as much as the technology that makes it easy to sell.Labor disputes on the West Coast could cause further disruption heading into peak season.